Faiz-Anjum/ChatBot/README.md

 # ChatBot
-So this script is written in Python 3 and it it a chatbot for an imaginary bakery shop called 'Merryweather Cheesecakes'.
+So this script is written in Python 3 and it is a chatbot for an imaginary bakery shop called 'Merryweather Cheesecakes'.
 This script takes your order, suggest you something if the thing you are looking for isn't available, or gives you random suggestion about what you would like to try.
 At last this script shows you all your ordered items and finishes.
 The exe file for windows is inside the dist directory.